6. Do you need a home inspection?

-Due to the current competitive housing market, many homebuyers are choosing to forgo a home inspection.
-However, that comes with it’s own set of risks.
+During competitive housing markets, many homebuyers choose to forgo a home inspection.
+However, that comes with its own set of risks.
 If you don't get a home inspection, you're relying on the seller to disclose everything about the house.
-This can be problematic because some sellers won’t disclose the truth, while others might not know.
 Having an impartial opinion from a licensed home inspector can help reduce your risk.

 7. How can you protect your mortgage?